-The CSO Act amendments to relevant legislation aimed to improve the experience of complainants who are people with cognitive impairment in the The party presenting evidence in court on behalf of the state or Commonwealth government against a person accused of committing a crime.
-Also called the Crown. of sexual offences.
-This includes improving the rules of evidence to provide a better balance of fairness between the A person who has been charged with a criminal offence or against whom a civil action has been brought. and the complainant.
+The CSO Act amendments to relevant legislation aimed to improve the experience of complainants who are people with cognitive impairment in the prosecution of sexual offences.
+This includes improving the rules of evidence to provide a better balance of fairness between the defendant and the complainant.

 Guiding principles in sexual offences cases

 The CSO Act amendments introduced guiding principles designed to assist courts in interpreting and applying relevant sections of the Evidence Act 2008 (Vic) (‘Evidence Act’).
 They state the social problem that sexual offence laws and procedures, including those in the legislation, aim to address.
 They provide further guidance where ambiguity may exist in interpretation during admission and administration of evidence in sexual offence proceedings, and include (now incorporated as section 37B of the Crimes Act (Vic)) that courts are to have regard to the fact that:

 - there is a high incidence of sexual violence within society;

 - sexual offences are significantly under-reported;

 - a significant number of sexual offences are committed against women, children and other vulnerable persons including persons with a cognitive impairment;

 - offenders are commonly known to their victims;

 - sexual offences often occur in circumstances where there is unlikely to be any physical signs of an offence having occurred.

 Assessing competence of witnesses in sexual offences cases